z/xonotic-server-info-page/README.md

     // the remote address where a qstat xml can be returned
     qstatAddress: 'http://dpmaster.deathmask.net/?&xml=1&showplayers=1',

-    // used for development or for serving from a local dir
-    qstatLocalXML: 'resources/data/qstat.xml',

     // local or remote for bspname.jpg
     mapshotDir: 'http://xonotic.co/resources/mapshots/maps/',